CSCfi/gpg-key-ring-refresher/docs/Overview.md

 verbosity of logging by setting the log level to DEBUG, TRACE or ALL if the aforementioned hints are not informative enough.

-NB: Setting a more reticent log level than INFO will effectively leave the log file with no indication of gpg-key-ring-refresher's exit statuses.
+NB: Setting a more reticent log level than INFO will leave the log file with no indication of gpg-key-ring-refresher's exit statuses.